Jess Dal Pos: AFL Women's career

 Greater Western Sydney signed Dal Pos for the 2018 season during the trade period in May 2017.

 It was revealed that Dal Pos was looking to leave the Giants in May 2021 because she wanted to move to Victoria to finish a paramedics course.
 The following month she was traded to Carlton.

+Dal Pos became a playing coach at Carlton in 2024 to strengthen the connection between players and coaches.

+In 2024 Jess Dal Pos bid farewell to the game following 70 games across all nine seasons, having been an inagugral player in the competition.